syncfusion-content/javascript-docs/js/api/ejChart.md

-Specifies the order of polynomial trendlines.
+Specifies the order of the polynomial trendlines.

 Default value: